25 Ways to Save Time + Be Healthy

 - Join a CSA.
 A CSA, or Community Supported Agriculture, is the perfect way to get fresh, local produce on the regular.
 You can join at a nearby farm or farmer’s market.
 Typically your weekly or bi-weekly basket gets delivered to you, or you can pick it up at a convenient location close to home.
 This way you’re getting the freshest produce, saving time with less shopping AND supporting your local farmer – wins across the board!

 - Use a meal kit delivery service.
 Want to save time shopping and cooking, with the added benefit of eliminating waste in the kitchen?
 A healthy meal kit delivery service like Sun Basket (my favorite!) can be a lifesaver on busy nights.
 Sun Basket offers organic, gourmet and fresh recipe boxes all in eco-friendly, recyclable packaging.
 Pick your preference with options for Vegan, Gluten-Free and Paleo meals.
-Get $35 off your first order when you sign up using this link!
+Get $70 off your first three orders when you sign up using this link!
 Or, get your whole family on board with 50% off their family plans.

 - Cook in batches.
 Instead of having to cook dinner every night, cook your meals in batches (2-3 meals at a time) so you’ve got food ready for days, but only have to cook and clean up once.
 This makes mealtime a breeze!
 Likewise…

 - Double or triple your recipes when it makes sense so you can have leftovers and/or freeze for later.
 Leftovers are insanely delicious and sometimes even better than the first meal, after everything’s had a chance to marinade!
 Freezing works great with most meals but especially with things like soups, casseroles, sauces and cookies.
 Cook once, eat for days!